 ALTERNATIVE MEDICINE FOR ORAL CARE

 Dentistry has come a long way from past to present in providing care to patients.
-Now our focus has changed to the preservation of tooth by treatments such as root canal, cosmetic filling, full mouth bridge, and more and more, but most of us fail to realize is that associated with the oral disorder is various system of body that work continuously for maintaining the dental health of a person.
+Now our focus has changed to the preservation of tooth by treatments such as root canal, cosmetic filling, full mouth bridge, and more and more, but most of us fail to realize that associated with the oral disorder is the various system of the body that work continuously for maintaining the dental health of a person.
 One may wonder how Complementary and Alternative Medicine (CAM) can be beneficial in dentistry.
-CAM may offer great benefits for the final outcome of the dental treatments since treatment of dental disease does not depend only on use of modern dental services.
+CAM may offer great benefits for the outcome of dental treatments since the treatment of dental disease does not depend only on the use of modern dental services.

-Complementary and Alternative medicine is a group of diverse medical and health care system, practices, and products that are not considered to be part of conventional medicine.
+Complementary and Alternative medicine is a group of diverse medical and health care systems, practices, and products that are not considered to be part of conventional medicine.
 The CAM system includes:

 MEANING OF HOMEOPATHY

 The term Homeopathy comes from the Greek roots Homoios, meaning similar, and Pathos meaning suffering and sickness.
 Samual Christian Friedrih Hahnemann, a German physician, formulated the theory of homeopathy in the 1800s.
 Homeopathy treatments are based on three principles: